michal/node-lanetix-microservice/README.md

 ## Authorization

-In order to avoid a `401 unauthorized` response, an authentication token should be present on each request.
+In order to avoid a `401 unauthorized` response, an authorization token should be present on each request.

 ##### access_token (query string)